 3. The Bryan Museum

 Western and Native American art and artifacts take the spotlight at The Bryan Museum, one of Galveston’s top art museums and event destinations.
 The museum opened in 2015 after J.P. and Mary Jon Bryan purchased the old Galveston Orphans Home.

 After spending most of his life collecting historic firearms, Western art and artifacts, literature, hand-crafted saddles, and more, Bryan undertook the restoration of the historic structure to create 20,000 square feet of exhibit space for a museum open to the public.

 You could spend all day in the museum exploring the 70,000 items that include 20,000 rare books; more than 30,000 documents; three dozen saddles; over 250 antique firearms; a massive collection of fine art, religious art, folk art, and portraits; and rare maps.

 The beautifully-manicured grounds have also become a popular spot for weddings and events, and the museum hosts them.

 4. Ship To Shore At The Galveston Historic Seaport

 Go back in time to explore the immigrant history and founding of Galveston in the new Ship to Shore Experience at the Galveston Historic Seaport.

-This new attraction invites visitors to experience the journey of early immigrants to Galveston Port, which was nicknamed “The Ellis Island of the South.”
+This attraction invites visitors to experience the journey of early immigrants to Galveston Port, which was nicknamed “The Ellis Island of the South.”
 The exhibition starts with the long sea voyage to the bustling streets of 1880s Galveston, one of the busiest ports and thriving cities in the United States at the time.